jidongbsu/cs333/pki/README.md

 At this moment, if you, still on the attacker's VM, add "127.0.0.1 fakenews.com" in /etc/hosts, and you type https://fakenews.com in the browser, you should be able to access the fakenews.com we just created.

-Warning: if you don't see the "Welcome to fakenews.com!" page, then your website setup is not successful, don't need to move forward.
+**Warning**: if you don't see the "Welcome to fakenews.com!" page, then your website setup is not successful, don't need to move forward.

 2. on the victim VM, we emulate the result of a DNS cache poisoning attack.
 So that www.cnn.com points to the attacker's VM.
 We achieve this by editing /etc/hosts so as to have the following entry: